Kristin Yinger headshot

 Bio:

 Prior to enrolling at UCSB, Kristin taught literature, media arts, and AP Art History courses at the high school level in Los Angeles.
 Kristin has been involved in the art world through her work in museums and in journalism.
 She has participated in the Contemporary Art Start (CAS) Educators Program at the Museum of Contemporary Art, Los Angeles (MOCA), and held prior roles at the non-collecting contemporary art museum, the Santa Monica Museum of Art (SMMoA, and now the ICA Los Angeles).
 As a journalist, editor, and photographer, she covered arts and culture at various publications.
-Kristin received her M.A. in the History of Art with Distinction from the Courtauld Institute of Art under the advisement of Julian Stallabrass and her B.A. in Print and Digital Journalism, with a minor in Art History, from the University of Southern California.
+Kristin received her M.A. in the History of Art with Distinction for dissertation from the Courtauld Institute of Art under the advisement of Julian Stallabrass and her B.A. in Print and Digital Journalism, with a minor in Art History, from the University of Southern California.